Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 In line (5) we see that the value of the uninitialized pointer d with type *u32 is **null**.  null means: d has no address to point to.
 So the default (zero) value of a pointer is null: after line (1A) b has value null.
 After line (1B) however b is no longer null, it now contains the address of the variable a.
 null is a value, so what is the type of null?
 This is answered in line (6), it is `*void`, which indeed says it is a pointer to nothing (void).
 _The only thing you can assign null to is a pointer type_; you can't assign null to ints, structs, arrays, strings, or any other type.
+> Only a pointer can be null.

 You can even declare a variable ptr as a void pointer, like in line (7).
 This means ptr doesn't even know at this point what will be the type of variable it points to!